Subnautica 2 Base Building Guide: Where ...

 How should you organize storage?

 The most useful behavior to know: materials stored in lockers are automatically drawn on during crafting and manufacturing.
-You do not need to move resources to your personal inventory first.
+You don't need to move resources to your personal inventory first.
 That makes dedicated storage rooms sorted by material type far more efficient than dumping everything into one locker.

 How do you add the Tadpole to your base?